twosixlabs/magicwand-datatool/README.md

 magicwand run --config configs/mw_locust-apachekill.json --count 1 --data_version test_runs
 ```

-For complete documentation on Magicwand, a gallery of available attacks, the configuration guide, tutorials and teaching resources, frequently asked questions, and more, please visit our documentation at INSERT_READ_DOCS_URL.
+For complete documentation on Magicwand, a gallery of available attacks, the configuration guide, tutorials and teaching resources, frequently asked questions, and more, please visit our [documentation](https://magicwand-datatool.readthedocs.io/en/latest/).

 ## Contributing to Magicwand